emilioforrer/haml_coffee_assets/README.md

 ## Installation

-The simplest way to install Guard is to use [Bundler](http://gembundler.com/).
+The simplest way to install HamlCoffeeAssets is to use [Bundler](http://gembundler.com/).
 Add `haml_coffee_assets` and `execjs` to your `Gemfile`:

 ```ruby